houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 Is it to achieve happiness and knowledge of the good?
 Or is it to overcome nihilism?
 Ultimately, the purpose of life is to live it.

+## Could we do better?

 Computational thinking is a way of thinking and a way of being in the world.
+Followed by programming the instructions, computational thinking is ultimately just an instrument that will take you to the end of the complexity.
 The mastery of computational thinking blossoms over time, much like a philosopher's intellectual journey, actually.
 I believe that computational thinkers are philosophers in action.
 By engaging with the mind of machines, the child becomes a philosopher in action, inquisitive and mentally agile, embarking on a transformative quest for knowledge.

 Meaning is a jumper that you have to knit yourself.
 Meaning is not easy to find, nor is it fixed.
 It changes as we learn and grow.
 It is something that we actively build through our engagement with information and ideas.
 There is no right way to do it.
 However, by embracing the fusion of philosophy and computational thinking, we can open up new possibilities to find some sort of meaning in our lives.
 We can use computational thinking to explore the world around us, to better understand ourselves and to create new things.
 One byte at a time, finding meaning urges us to embrace the fusion of these two disciplines and all of a sudden, everything makes sense.